-- Implementing the behaviour policy and procedures consistently (See Appendix 2). - Modelling positive behaviour. - Providing a personalised approach to the specific behavioural needs of particular students. - Accurately and consistently recording behaviour incidents in SIMS (See Appendix 3).
+- Implementing the behaviour policy and procedures consistently (See Appendix 2). - Modelling positive behaviour. - Providing a personalised approach to the specific behavioural needs of particular students. - Accurately and consistently recording behaviour incidents

 The senior leadership team will support staff in responding to behaviour incidents.